December 13, 2022

 The letters that David B Dickinson retained were handwritten copies that he had made of letters that he sent and received from a lawyer that was assisting him, his letters to and from Jonathan Brooks, Jr (his uncle), and other letters from individuals that had known his father and could verify his Revolutionary service.
 I expect that David kept the file for his reference.
 Below from that grouping is a summary of Nathaniel's service that was written by Jonathan Brooks, Jr.

-Finally, realize that its not necessary to have original documents that have been passed down in your family.
+Finally, realize that it's not necessary to have original documents that have been passed down in your family.
 Alternatively, you can gather copies of original documents in your quest for information.
 The most common copies of documents that you should work to find are birth and death certificates, marriage documents, obituaries and newspaper articles.
 Just don’t forget that you will need to record or document your source, i.e. where you got them, for your files.

 I look for ALL of the documentation that I can find because I don’t want to end up only with names and birth, marriage and death dates on my family tree.
 I want to learn as much as possible about my ancestors that will enable me to envision the stories of their lives to include the good and the bad, and the happy and the sad.